stellakuma/Word-Selector/README.md

  >>							WIP : find some way for fix table layout issue n table width function.

  > v0 - dev2
- >> **Eight commit** - Great. table print function is fully working, and you can adjust width your test paper.
+ >> **Eighth commit** - Great. table print function is fully working, and you can adjust width your test paper.
  >>							Printed paper will automatically adjust your width input(as you know, this is word test paper, so width must be even number.)
- >>								WIP : Make command line into GUI.
+ >>								WIP : Make commandline into GUI.
  >>									First stable version. i recommend this version before gui update.

 ## Special Thanks